How Can Runners Cut Out Sugar From Their Diet?

 1. Skip the coffee creamer

 Instead, opt for Almond Milk or try drinking coffee black.
-Switching to an herbal tea might also be a better alternative compared to those caramel lattes loaded with sugar.
+Switching to an herbal tea might also be a better alternative than caramel lattes loaded with sugar.

 2. Pair carbs with protein